-Incidentally, social anthropologists have traditionally advocated a policy as Dr. Margaret Mead now favour an accelerated programme of change, provided only that the individuals and groups in question have a place in the new culture that is secure and satisfactory to them economically, vocationally and socially.
-In this view, the people must have economic opportunity and social acceptance,- they must have a real place in the new society, it is fatal for them to spend time in an in-between void.83
+Incidentally, social anthropologists have traditionally advocated a policy of gradualness in cultural change, but many leaders in this field such as Dr. Margaret Mead now favour an accelerated programme of change, provided only that the individuals and groups in question have a place in the new culture that is secure and satisfactory to them economically, vocationally and socially.
+In this view, the people must have a real place in the new society,-it is fatal for them to spend time in an in-between void.

 This preoccupation of the official mind with theoretical aspects of assimilation was expressed again in the important Resources for Tomorrow conference in 1961.
-Northern development was a major theme, with Sivertz himself as a key speaker and British Columbia anthropologist Henry Hawthorne disseminating Mead's views in a careful presentation on "Problems of Cultural Adjustment."84 Also citing Mead, Hawthorne set out a program for the responsible imposition of rapid culture change.
+Northern development was a major theme, with Sivertz himself a key speaker and British Columbia anthropologist Henry Hawthorne disseminating Mead's views in a careful presentation on "Problems of Cultural Adjustment."
+Also citing Mead, Hawthorne set out a program for the responsible imposition of rapid culture change.
 He foresaw a North whose population would be disproportionately young and town-based, where the existing educational system might be flawed in ways not yet understood, but where "the new centres may become centres of unusual intellectual, scientific and artistic growth."